The Human Truth Foundation

 Health:

 Public health in Qatar is very good.
-Qatar does better than average in its food aid and health contributions and WHO compliance35, its average life expectancy11, its adolescent birth rate24, its alcohol consumption rate36, its immunizations take-up37 and in its fertility rate14.
-But, there's bad news too.
-Qatar does worse than average for its smoking rate38.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Qatar does better than average in terms of its food aid and health contributions and WHO compliance34, its fertility rate14, its average life expectancy11, its adolescent birth rate23, its alcohol consumption rate35 and in its immunizations take-up36.
+But, things could still be better.
+Qatar does worse than average in terms of its smoking rate37.
+The number of overweight adults has increased by 14% during the last 40 years.
+Life expectancy in Qatar improved by +7yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
+Qatar is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 6.74 in 1966.

 Years11